swcarpentry/shell-novice/07-backtick.md

 > ~~~
 >
 > Write a loop that uses the backtick operator and the `basename` command to sort each of the `*.pdb` files
-> into a corresponding `*.sortedpdb` file.
+> into a corresponding `*.sorted` file.
 That is, make the loop do the following:
 > ~~~
 > $ sort ammonia.pdb > ammonia.sorted
 > ~~~